Singapore Marathon

-The Singapore Marathon is an annual international marathon race which is held on the first Sunday of December in the city of Singapore.
+The Singapore Marathon, or Standard Chartered Singapore Marathon (SCSM) is an annual international marathon race which is held on the first Sunday of December in the city of Singapore.
 It is a World Athletics Gold Label Road Race.

 History

 The first competitive marathon in Singapore was held on 5 December 1982, with an estimated participation size of 15,000 runners.
 Only the 2,300 competitive runners would have to register while the non-competitive runners could freely as joggers along the route.

-It has grown significantly since its inaugural race in 1982 – the 2013 event attracted a total of 60,000 entrants for all categories.
+In 2002, a sponsorship deal with Standard Chartered saw the Singapore Marathon rebranded as the Standard Chartered Singapore Marathon.

+In 2011, 22-year-old Malcolm Sng died after running the half-marathon.
+He suffered from a heart condition and died from acute coronary insufficiency.

+In 2013, the marathon was organised by Ironman Asia.
+In the half marathon, 29-year-old John Gibson, a Briton living in Hong Kong, died after collapsing 1km away from the finish line at the Padang.

 In 2017, Singapore was announced as a candidate city for the Abbott World Marathon Majors, a series of the six largest and most renowned marathons in the world.
 In 2019, the full- and half-marathons were held in the evening in order to fulfill criteria to be listed in the Abbott World Marathon Majors, instead of the usual flag off timing at dawn.
-This led to a series of road closures which resulted in 3-hour long traffic jams around the city center on the race day itself as there were other major activities happening at the same time in the vicinity of the race.
+This led to a series of road closures which resulted in 3-hour long traffic jams around the city center on the race day itself as there were other major activities happening at the same time in the vicinity of the race, leading to a public outcry of unhappiness.
+Lim Teck Yin, chief executive of national sports agency Sport Singapore, wrote a public letter of apology in the aftermath.
+During Parliament, Members of Parliament Lee Bee Wah, Liang Eng Hwa and Desmond Choo raised questions on how to avoid such issues in the future.